West Virginia Union Soldiers and Sailors Memorial

-West Virginia had directly and indirectly served during the American Civil War.
-In fact, some of the first battles were had in West Virginia; being western Virginia prior 1863, however.
-On August 18, 1861, there was the attempt to capture a U.S. armory in Harper’s Ferry by the Confederates.
-On June 3, 1861, The Union General George B. McClellan pushed back Confederate Colonel George A. Porterfield’s forces from Phillip, a major railroad connection to the entire northwest region of the state and later providing home for the Wheeling convention to make West Virginia a state, resulting in Confederate retreat; this is possibly the first land battle of the Civil War.
-In 1862, Confederate General Thomas “Stonewall” Jackson captured the town of Romney, a chokehold on the B&O Railway that ran through the Shenandoah Valley region, from the Union.
+West Virginia directly and indirectly served during the American Civil War.
+In fact, some of the first battles of the war occurred in West Virginia, though it remained part of Virginia prior to 1863.
+On June 3, 1861, Union General George B. McClellan pushed back Confederate Colonel George A. Porterfield’s forces from Phillipi, a major railroad connection to the entire northwest region of the state.
+This battle was possibly the first land battle of the Civil War and established space for the Wheeling convention to convene and debate the issue of West Virginia’s statehood.
+On August 18, 1861, there was an attempt to capture a U.S. armory in Harpers Ferry by Confederate forces.
+In 1862, Confederate General Thomas “Stonewall” Jackson captured the town of Romney, a chokehold on the B&O Railway that ran through the Shenandoah Valley region.
 Romney would be contested for throughout the war, and captured by both sides over 56 times.

 However, a war is more than bullets and blood.
-Behind the scenes, when Virginia voted to secede from the Union on April 17, 1861 delegates of the western region of the state voted against the secession.
-They would later call their part of the state the Restored Government of Virginia and would be led by the chosen Francis H. Pierpont.
-October 24, 1861, there was an election held in western Virginia to see who would officially wish to secede from Virginia to form a pro-Union state.
-39 counties chose to succeed but these statistics are ostensibly unclear, since many Union soldiers guarded the polls from Confederate adherents.
-Since the Confederates controlled much territory in the south, every county except Mineral, Grant, Lincoln, Summers, and Mingo were not a part of the original formation of West Virginia on June 20, 1863; these counties joined after the Civil War.
+When Virginia voted to secede from the Union on April 17, 1861 delegates of the western region of the state voted against the secession.
+They would later call their part of the state the Restored Government of Virginia and chose Francis H. Pierpont as their leader.
+On October 24, 1861, there was an election held in western Virginia to see who would officially wish to secede from Virginia to form a pro-Union state.
+39 counties chose to secede but these statistics are unclear, since many Union soldiers guarded the polls from Confederate adherents.
+As the Confederates controlled much territory in the south of Virginia, Mineral, Grant, Lincoln, Summers, and Mingo were not a part of the original formation of West Virginia on June 20, 1863; these counties joined after the Civil War.

-The United State Constitution states that in order for a new state to form, the approval of the mother state must be met.
-But since the Reformed Government of Virginia was legitimized by President Abraham Lincoln himself, the new state then could appoint itself its own statehood.
-West Virginia, though being known as a Union state, was still very divided amongst itself.
-The southern part of West Virginia would see over 18,000 troops supporting the CSA, and many towns, homes, and civilians would see the horror of war first hand.
-32,000 West Virginians would serve the Union, and aid in the largest battles seen on mountaineer soil on September 1862 in Harper’s Ferry and Shepherdstown, Droop Mountain in 1863, and Summit Point in 1864.
+The United States Constitution states that in order for a new state to form, the approval of the mother state must be met.
+But since the Reformed Government of Virginia was legitimized by President Abraham Lincoln himself, the new state was able to appoint itself statehood.
+West Virginia, though known as a Union state, remained divided amongst itself.
+The southern part of West Virginia saw over 18,000 troops supporting the Confederate cause, and many towns, homes, and civilians saw the horror of war first hand.
+32,000 West Virginians served the Union.
+This service encompassed the largest battles seen on Mountaineer soil in September 1862 at Harper’s Ferry and Shepherdstown, Droop Mountain in 1863, and Summit Point in 1864.

-In 1927, the WV Legislature created a Soldiers and Sailors Memorial Commission, which planned the building, on the Capitol grounds, of a monument in memory of the estimated 20,000 to 36,000 men of the state who fought for the Union in the Civil War.
+In 1927, the WV Legislature created a Soldiers and Sailors Memorial Commission.
+This commission planned the memorial building on the Capitol grounds as a monument in recognition of the estimated 20,000 to 36,000 men of the state who fought for the Union in the Civil War.
 The memorial was dedicated in 1930 to the memory of the Union soldiers and sailors from the State of West Virginia in the Civil War.